jonlpersson/ed-latimore/site/_posts/2020-09-07-what-its-like-training-for-a-pro-fight.md

 ![Nobody plays boxing](/assets/images/posts/2020/undisuputed.jpg "Ving Rhames as George 'Iceman' Chambers talking to Wesley Snipes")

 In other sports, you live to fight another day.
-In boxing, there is always a chance that you could die.
+In boxing, there is always a chance or dying.
 Fighters must waive the right to pursue legal action if they're injured during a contest and it occurred within the rules of the bout.

 The goal of boxing is the same as that of fighting: [to kill your opponent.](/fight-to-the-death/)